 When somebody writes you a check, you typically need to endorse it so that you can cash the check or deposit it.
 To endorse a check, sign your name on the back, and include any additional details required to process the check correctly.
-A signature is usually all that’s needed, but additional steps help you control how the payment is handled and protect yourself from fraud.
+A signature is usually all that’s needed, but additional steps help you control how the payment is handled and protect your from fraud.

 How To Endorse

 To be endorsed correctly, the name signed on the back of the check needs to match the payee name written on the front of the check.
 If your name was misspelled or written incorrectly, sign it with the incorrect version, and then sign again using the correct name.

 The easiest way to endorse (but also the most dangerous) is to simply sign the check without adding any restrictions.
 To use that method, known as a blank endorsement, sign your name in the endorsement area.
 (See "Blank endorsement" in the example.)
 But only do this if you’re about to deposit the check or cash it in the immediate future.
 For example, a blank endorsement might make sense if you’re in a bank lobby or making a remote deposit at home.

-If you’ll mail the check, deposit it at an ATM, or carry it around for a while, use another method: Either leave the check unsigned until you’re ready to deposit, or add a restriction to the endorsement.
-Blank endorsements are risky because somebody else can steal the endorsed check and cash it or deposit to a different account.
+If you’ll mail the check, deposit it at an ATM, or carry it around for a while, use another method.
+Either leave the check unsigned until you’re ready to deposit, or add a restriction to the endorsement.
+Blank endorsements are risky because somebody else can steal the endorsed check and cash it, or deposit it to a different account.

 A restrictive endorsement helps ensure that a check gets deposited into a particular account.
 (See "Restrictive endorsement" in the example.)
 To use this method, include your account number with your endorsement, and provide instructions saying the money can only be deposited to your account.